mbwilding/UnrealEngine.nvim/README.md

     opts = {
         auto_generate = true, -- Auto generates LSP info when detected in CWD | default: false auto_build = true, -- Auto builds on save | default: false
-        engine_path = "/path/to/UnrealEngine" -- Path to your UnrealEngine source directory, you can also provide a table of strings
+        engine_path = "/path/to/UnrealEngine", -- Path to your UnrealEngine source directory, you can also provide a table of strings
-    }
+        -- More settings are in the `lua/unrealengine/init.lua` file }
 }
 ```